Today’s orange chicken recipe will introduce you to a well-known dish that has been a part of many Chinese banquets.

 Make the sauce

-Heat 1 tablespoon of olive oil over medium heat.
-Add ginger, garlic, and red pepper flakes.
+Heat 1 tbsp of olive oil over medium heat.
+Add 1/2 tsp ginger, 2 tsp garlic, and 1/2 tsp red pepper flakes.
 Stir.

-Continue to add orange juice, soy sauce, apple cider vinegar, brown sugar, and oyster sauce to the pan.
+Continue to add 1/3 cup orange juice, 2 tbsp soy sauce, 1/2 tbsp apple cider vinegar, 1 tbsp brown sugar, and 1 tsp oyster sauce to the pan.
 Stir frequently until the mixture thickens.

 Transfer the fried chicken back to the pan, toss to coat with the sauce.
-Add fresh orange slices to the pan, then turn off the heat.
+Add 5 oz fresh orange slices to the pan, then turn off the heat.
 Stir.

-Sprinkle some black sesame seeds and chopped leeks.
+Sprinkle some 1/2 tbsp black sesame seeds and 2 tbsp chopped leeks.
 Serve with hot steamed rice.